cjbassi/swaylock-blur/README.md

 ### Arch Linux

-Available in the AUR using `swaylock-blur-git` or `swaylock-blur-bin`.
+Available in the AUR using `swaylock-blur-bin`.